-A nice feature, to me, is that the Epcot entrance is an easy walk from the Beach and Yacht Clubs, and it is the back entrance of Epcot that is in between France and the United Kingdom pavilions.
-This creates easier access to many of the great restaurants in Epcot while staying at either resort.
+A nice feature, to me, is that Epcot’s “back” entrance is a short walk from the Beach and Yacht Clubs and places guests between France and the United Kingdom pavilions within the wonderful World Showcase.
+This creates easy access to many of the great restaurants in Epcot while staying at either resort.

-Like with all Disney resorts, the Magical Express is a free perk to provide airport transportation to the hotel, and free parking is available, as well.
+Like with all Disney resorts, the Magical Express is a free perk providing airport transportation to the hotel.
+Free parking is available, as well.

 Disney Beach Club Rooms

-Rooms at the Beach Club have been refurbished in the last few years, though they aren’t super exciting.
-Mother of Peal trim on bed headboards, sea blue and brown dominate the palette and hidden Mickeys adorn decorative pillows.
+Guest rooms at the Beach Club have been refurbished in the last few years, though they aren’t super exciting.
+Mother of Peal trim on bed headboards, and sea blue and brown colors dominate the palette as hidden Mickeys adorn decorative pillows.

-Most rooms offer two queen beds plus a comfortable twin daybed to sleep a family of four or five easily.
+Most standard rooms are 380 square feet in size and offer two queen beds plus a comfortable twin daybed to sleep a family of four or five easily.

-Many rooms offer balconies that vary in size and can look out over the pool and water areas, courtyards, or parking lots and roofs.
-Each room comes with a large, yet mini, refrigerator, coffee maker, and safe.
+Many rooms offer balconies that vary in size and may look out over the pool and water areas, courtyards, or parking lots and roofs.
+Each room comes with a mini (but still sizable) refrigerator, coffee maker, and safe.

 Disney Beach Club Pool: Stormalong Bay

 The Yacht and Beach Club are considered to have the best pool on Disney property.
-The pool area is expansive, and our enjoyment of it has been based on the crowd level.
-When it wasn’t that crowded on a cooler cloudy day, we had a ball.
+The pool area is expansive, but our enjoyment of it has been based on the crowd level.
+When it wasn’t that crowded on a cooler, cloudy day, we had a ball.
 But on a hot, sunny day, it’s packed.